Devolutions/devolutions-gateway/docs/JMUX-proxy-performance.md

 [SUM] 0.0000-626.3986 sec  16.9 GBytes   232 Mbits/sec
 ```

-We are able to reach same throughput as our "direct" baseline.
+We are able to reach the same throughput as our "direct" baseline.
-This shows that the flow control algorithm is not getting in the way.
+This shows that the flow control algorithm is not getting in the way anymore.

 #### Without delay